 Kids’ wagons aren’t what they used to be.
 Newer models go beyond the traditional wagon design and come loaded with features like sun covers, snack trays, and all-terrain wheels for functionality and convenience.
 Think of them as larger strollers equipped to cart around multiple kids in comfort and style.

-These options are perfect for older toddlers or preschoolers who may want to walk some of the time, but don’t have the stamina for an entire morning at the zoo or the park.
+These options are perfect for older toddlers or preschoolers who may want to walk some of the time but don’t have the stamina for an entire morning at the zoo or the park.
 They’re also ideal for kids who feel too confined in a stroller or want to see the world more—every child is different and some may put up less of a fight with ample room to look around in a wagon.
 Plus, the storage options mean you can avoid carrying a packed diaper bag and throw everything you need in the wagon.

-What to Look for in a Kids’ Wagon
+What to Look for in a Kid’s Wagon

 Strollers are great, but when you have a lot of stuff to cart around or your older kids need a break from walking, a wagon is the way to go.
-There are dozens of wagon options on the market in a range of different prices.
+There are dozens of wagon options on the market at a range of different prices.
 Here are some common features to look out for when comparing wagons:

 - Multi-kid seating.
 Most wagons are designed for two children who can sit up well on their own, but some allow for up to four kids and others come with infant car seat adapters, perfect for an infant and a toddler.
 What is best for you comes down to the ages of your kids and how many will be riding in the wagon at a time.
 And, even if you have only one or two children, you might still want to spring for the multi-kid option so you can stash your stuff in the wagon instead.